 Once a guest says he or she plans on coming, call them the day before the event to reconfirm.
 Statistically speaking, it is typical for about 75% of confirmed guests to actually show up, even after 100% have confirmed that they will be there!
 Things come up!
 So invite and confirm 25% more folks than you would like to have in attendance.

 Provide the opportunity for people who attend your screening to take action after watching the film.
-This could include buying a DVD for their own use, and hosting another screening themselves.
-Or they could borrow your DVD, and invite you to come to their screening!
+This could include renting the movie or buying a download for their own use, and hosting another screening themselves.

 MAKE YOUR SCREENING INTO A PUBLIC EVENT